-(1) This section applies if an inspector intends to ask an occupier of a place to consent to the inspector or another inspector entering the place under section 62(1)(a).

-(2) Before asking for the consent, the inspector must tell the occupier-

-- (a) the purpose of the entry; and - (b) that the occupier is not required to consent.

-(3) If the consent is given, the inspector may ask the occupier to sign an acknowledgment of the consent.

-(4) The acknowledgment must state-

-- (a) the occupier has been told- - (i) the purpose of the entry; and - (ii) that the occupier is not required to consent; and - (b) the purpose of the entry; and - (c) the occupier gives the inspector consent to enter the place and exercise powers under this division; and - (d) the time and date the consent was given.

-(5) If the occupier signs an acknowledgment, the inspector must immediately give a copy to the occupier.
+- (1) This section applies if an inspector intends to ask an occupier of a place to consent to the inspector or another inspector entering the place under section 62(1)(a). - (2) Before asking for the consent, the inspector must tell the occupier- - (a) the purpose of the entry; and - (b) that the occupier is not required to consent. - (3) If the consent is given, the inspector may ask the occupier to sign an acknowledgment of the consent. - (4) The acknowledgment must state- - (a) the occupier has been told- - (i) the purpose of the entry; and - (ii) that the occupier is not required to consent; and - (b) the purpose of the entry; and - (c) the occupier gives the inspector consent to enter the place and exercise powers under this division; and - (d) the time and date the consent was given. - (5) If the occupier signs an acknowledgment, the inspector must immediately give a copy to the occupier. - (6) If- - (a) an issue arises in a proceeding about whether the occupier consented to the entry; and the onus of proof is on the person relying on the lawfulness of the entry to prove the occupier consented.

-(6) If-

-- (a) an issue arises in a proceeding about whether the occupier consented to the entry; and - (b) an acknowledgment complying with subsection (4) for the entry is not produced in evidence;
+(b) an acknowledgment complying with subsection (4) for the entry is not produced in evidence;